precisely/precisely.github.io/README.md

 Configure the domain in `static/CNAME`.

+Make sure to preview on Safari before deployment.
+Known bugs are

+- SVG clip-path doesn't render correctly - SVG's with clip-path attributes are clipped beyond their specifications after a page rerender.
+Seems to be resolved by removing the clip-path attribute entirely.

 ## Updating SVGs

 Some SVGs may not be updated through hot reloading.
 Clear the svelte-kit cache by running the command below.